chriscamano/linalg/README.md

 ## Course Structure

-The course is structured to provide a solid foundation in linear algebra while emphasizing understanding over rote memorization.
+The course is structured to provide a solid foundation in linear algebra while emphasizing understanding over rote memorization or an overemphasis on computation/ determinants.
 Each chapter corresponds to key concepts, with the first chapter dedicated to vector spaces.

 ### Chapter 1: Vector Spaces

-- **1A: ℝ^n and ℂ^n**
+- **1A: $\mathbb{R}^n$ and $\mathbb{C}^n$**
   - Introduction to real and complex number systems as they pertain to vector spaces.
 - **1B: Definition of Vector Space**
   - Exploration of the axioms that define a vector space.